diabolical-ninja/vce-performance/README.md

 - Comparing how schools perform over time, eg via their median study score
 - A ranking of the "top-N" schools
+- A map to see how VCE results change across Melbourne/the state

 ## To-Do